73rhodes/Sublime-JSLint/README.md

     [cmd:  [u'node', ...]]

-then probably the command to run nodejs is different on your system.
+the command to run node might not be in your path.

+Mac OS X users, ensure that `/usr/local/bin` is in your `$PATH` environment variable.

+Linux users, if your node command is 'nodejs', as is the case when installing from some Linux repos,
-Navigate to **Preferences > Package Settings > JSLint > Settings - User** to change it.
+navigate to **Preferences > Package Settings > JSLint > Settings - User** to change it, e.g.
-Add e.g.
 ```js
 {
    "jslint": ["nodejs", "~/.config/sublime-text-2/Packages/JSLint/linter.js"]
 }
 ```
-if your node command is `nodejs`.